 - Reporter: The reporter role only allows the user to view reports, and will not allow them to make any changes to these reports or other content within the LMS.
 A reporter can create their own custom reports using filters and save these reports, as well as being able to export any report as an Excel, or CSV file.

 Please note: If you have configured your LMS to include additional services such as the Business Intelligence Service from Absorb or services from Salesforce.com, you may also see some additional built in roles such (e.g. Salesforce Enrollment Admin).
 These additional built-in roles will only be available once you have configured your system to include these services.

 These pre-built roles can easily be duplicated and modified to create any custom roles.
 Just select the role and then select duplicate.

 Please note: The System Admin has some built in permissions that do not appear in the permissions list and that will not be available to other System Admins who may be given a System Admin role that has been duplicated.

 Custom Roles - Permissions Explained

 Beyond the admin roles outlined above, the option to create custom admin roles is also available, and can be highly useful for filling a niche where the pre-built roles just don't cut it.
-Custom roles can be created by selecting the ADD ROLE option in the right hand sidebar of the Roles page.
+Custom roles can be created by selecting the ADD ROLE option in the right hand context menu of the Roles report or can be created by editing a duplicated role as noted above.
 There are a wide variety of permissions available and custom roles can be built by selecting particular sets of permissions.